payara/monitoring-console/webapp/JS_DOCS.md

 * if `options`, `grid`, `decorations` or `THRESHOLD` fields aren't defined they are initialised to `{}`
 * `status` is a map from assessment status (key) to a `STATUS` object to add information on the particular status used to help the user to make sense of the current status.
 For possible keys are those of `Status`
 * `span` can be given instead of `colspan` and `rowspan` when they have the same value
+* `colors` is an optional string for a series to color name mapping, e.g. `Amber:amber AmberAck:amber`

 #### Decorations